Install an unmanaged CNI plugin¶

 Download the relevant CNI plugin Kubernetes Manifest YAML file.

-kubectl apply -f <your-custom-cni-plugin>.yaml
+Run kubectl apply -f <your-custom-cni-plugin>.yaml.

-logs within the kubelet.
-Connect to a MKE manager node and run
+While troubleshooting a custom CNI plugin, you may want to access logs within the kubelet.
+Connect to an MKE manager node and run

 docker logs ucp-kubelet.

 Verify the MKE installation¶

-components should have a
+components will have a

-Running status as pods start to become
+Running status once the pods have become

 NAME READY STATUS RESTARTS AGE IP NODE NOMINATED NODE compose-565f7cf9ff-gq2gv 1/1 Running 0 21m 10.32.0.2 manager-01 <none> compose-api-574d64f46f-r4c5g 1/1 Running 0 21m 10.32.0.3 manager-01 <none> kube-dns-6d96c4d9c6-8jzv7 3/3 Running 0 22m 10.32.0.5 manager-01 <none> ucp-metrics-nwt2z 3/3 Running 0 22m 10.32.0.4 manager-01 <none> weave-net-wgvcd 2/2 Running 0 8m 172.31.6.95 manager-01 <none>

-Weave serves as the CNI plugin for the above example.
+Weave Net serves as the CNI plugin for the above example.
 If you are using an alternative CNI plugin, verify its status in the output.